nsnyder1992/OrderProcessingSystem/README.md

     resetIndexer() {
       idIndexer = 0;
      }

-#### Cashier Work Flow with regard to Order Processing
-This will allow a User of type "Cashier" to Create and Read an Order and submit it to the OrderQueue.
-If the order is still in the OrderQueue, and not in the inProcessQueue or completedQueue, the Cashier will be able to Update and Delete an Order.
-The Cashier Workflow is the following:

-1. Cashier creates a new instance of the Order class using createOrder()
-2. uses an Order.addItem() method to add an item to the Order
-3. uses a Order.removeItem() method to remove an item, if total quantity not < 0
-4. uses an Order.addCombo() method to add items within a combo
-5. uses a Order.removeCombo() method to remove an item, if total quantity not < 0
-6. when customer is satisfied the Cashier can send order to order queue
-7. If customer decided to change the order and it is still within the orderQueue then the Cashier can update
-8. If customer decided to delete the order and it is still within the orderQueue then the Cashier can update

-#### Chef Work Flow with regard to Order Processing
-This will allow a User of type "Cashier" to Create and Read an Order and submit it to the OrderQueue.
-If the order is still in the OrderQueue, and not in the inProcessQueue or completedQueue, the Cashier will be able to Update and Delete an Order.
-The Cashier Workflow is the following:

-1) Cashier creates a new instance of the Order class using createOrder()
-2) uses an Order.addItem() method to add an item to the Order
-3) uses a Order.removeItem() method to remove an item, if total quantity not < 0
-4) uses an Order.addCombo() method to add items within a combo
-5) uses a Order.removeCombo() method to remove an item, if total quantity not < 0
-6) when customer is satisfied the Cashier can send order to order queue
-7) If customer decided to change the order and it is still within the orderQueue then the Cashier can update
-8) If customer decided to delete the order and it is still within the orderQueue then the Cashier can update

-#### Cashier Work Flow with regard to Order Processing
-This will allow a User of type "Cashier" to Create and Read an Order and submit it to the OrderQueue.
-If the order is still in the OrderQueue, and not in the inProcessQueue or completedQueue, the Cashier will be able to Update and Delete an Order.
-The Cashier Workflow is the following:

-1) Cashier creates a new instance of the Order class using createOrder()
-2) uses an Order.addItem() method to add an item to the Order
-3) uses a Order.removeItem() method to remove an item, if total quantity not < 0
-4) uses an Order.addCombo() method to add items within a combo
-5) uses a Order.removeCombo() method to remove an item, if total quantity not < 0
-6) when customer is satisfied the Cashier can send order to order queue
-7) If customer decided to change the order and it is still within the orderQueue then the Cashier can update
-8) If customer decided to delete the order and it is still within the orderQueue then the Cashier can update

 ### MenuController
 This will allow a User of type "Cashier" to Create and Read an Order and submit it to the OrderQueue.
 If the order is still in the OrderQueue, and not in the inProcessQueue or completedQueue, the Cashier will be able to Update and Delete an Order.